 South East London median salary comparison by sexThe median salary for female is ranging between £30.8k in Greenwich and £39.8k in Southwark.
 The UK median salary for female was £28.0k in 2020.
 The median salary for male is ranging between £38.4k in Greenwich and £46.0k in Southwark.
 The UK median salary for male was £33.9k in 2020.

-South East London unemployment rate comparisonAn unemployment rate is ranging between 4.2% in Lewisham and 5.6% in Lambeth.
-UK unemployment rate is 3.8% in 2019.
+South East London unemployment rate comparisonThe unemployment rate is ranging between 5.7% in Greenwich and 6.3% in Lambeth.
+The UK unemployment rate was 4.5% in 2020.

 South East London net household income map

 Map shows the net average household income in 2016 by middle layer super output area (MSOA).
 The lowest average net household income was in Bromley 009, with £30.8k.
 The area with the highest average net income was Southwark 031, with £58.1k.
 Median income was £37.6k - i.e. half of the areas had income equal or above £37.6k.
 Median income for England and Wales was 31.9k ( the lowest income was in Leeds 086, £16.8k, the highest in Tower Hamlets 033, £93.8k).

 |lowest|| Bromley 009 || £30.8k |

 |median|| || £37.6k |

 The map below shows housing costs share of net household income in 2016.
 The higher the share of income costs the darker the displayed color.
 An equivalisation scale and different models for income before housing costs and after housing costs may result in a few inconsitencies.
 Although there are some inconsistencies, it does not change significantly the overall picture of area comparison.